barbourians/DA4M6/docs/introduction/index.md

 ### Bad
 - non-representative

 !!! question "What is a good sample?
-What is a bad sample"
+What is a bad sample?"

-    - If you have a sample of Scottish drivers - is this a good or a bad sample?
+!!! question "If you have a sample of Scottish drivers ..."
+    - Is this a good or a bad sample?
     - Is this a non-representitive sample?
-    - Or is it a bad sample?

 ## Sampling technique – how to obtain a good sample

-!!! question "How do you get a representative sample?
+!!! question "How do you get a representative sample?"
-    The only way to guarantee it is to make sure you covered all the data dimensions PLUS full data range for each data dimension
+    The only way to guarantee it is to make sure you covered all the data dimensions PLUS have a full data range for each data dimension

 - Usually it means that you need lots of data points (the more the better)
 - So, sampling technique is a science on its own